AndrewWiskus/HomeHack/README.md

 Getting Started

-Prior to configuring your virtualenv, ensure you have python version
+Prior to configuring your virtualenv, ensure you have python version 2.7

 To manually create a virtualenv on MacOS and Linux:

-$ python3 -m venv .venv
+$ python -m venv .venv

 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv